Step 1: Connect

 - Screening material (video) is required, even if you are currently a McGill student.
 Prepare required repertoire (avi, mov, mp4 or wmv format).

-- Mezzo and soprano voice types: screening material (video: avi, mov, mp4 or wmv format) is required.
+- All classical voice types (including early music voice): screening material (video: avi, mov, mp4 or wmv format) is required.
 Prepare required repertoire.
 If you are currently a McGill student completing a music degree, you are exempt .

 - Recorded video audition (only if you cannot attend a live audition).